alejoalvarez/java/Java Core/21 - Threads.md

 ***Note:** At a time only a single thread can be executed.*

-Multithreading is another important feature of Object-Oriented Programming.
-Multithreading in Java helps more than two programs simultaneously execute and we can utilize the capacity of CPU.

 ## Multitasking vs Multithreading vs Multiprocessing vs Multiprogramming

-**Multitasking:** Multitasking is the capability of an Operating System to execute more the one task or job simultaneously on a shared resource.
+`Multitasking:` Is the capability of an Operating System to execute more the one task or job simultaneously on a shared resource.

 <p align="center">
 <img width="471" src="https://user-images.githubusercontent.com/13514156/206207691-327fdc27-4f84-4823-907f-f78b133cd95e.png">
 </p>

-**Multithreading:** Multithreading is the ability of an Operating System to execute more than one thread at the same time.
+`Multithreading:` Is the ability of an Operating System to execute more than one thread at the same time.
 Here, a single process is divided into multiple threads.

 <p align="center">
 <img width="471" src="https://user-images.githubusercontent.com/13514156/206207859-243b59fc-cdf3-4d51-99d0-dfefaa90bf19.png">
 </p>

-**Multiprocessing:** It is similar to multitasking but here there is more than one processor or CPU.
+`Multiprocessing:` It is similar to multitasking but here there is more than one processor or CPU.
 Therefore, multiple processes can execute with the multiple processors at the same time.

 <p align="center">
 <img width="471" src="https://user-images.githubusercontent.com/13514156/206207999-4b9f00fa-33b8-448c-9744-3e8b65b36746.png">
 </p>

-**Multiprogramming:** Multiprogramming is the ability to run more than one program at the same time within a single machine.
+`Multiprogramming:` Multiprogramming is the ability to run more than one program at the same time within a single machine.
 For example, running Excel and Firefox simultaneously.

 <p align="center">
 <img width="471" src="https://user-images.githubusercontent.com/13514156/206208196-e317de0a-c72b-482c-90fa-067075e68793.png">
 </p>

 # Thread Priorities in Java

-With the creation of Java thread, the JVM assigns it some priority that helps the operating system determine the order of scheduling the threads.
-We can also set the priority of the thread in an explicit manner.

 The valid range of a priority of a thread is from 1 to 10.
 Threads that have higher priorities should be allocated before the threads with the lower priorities.